astral-sh/ruff/crates/red_knot_test/README.md

 All stages should be run in order, incrementally, and then the final state should also be re-checked cold, to validate equivalence of cold and incremental check results.

-[^1]: `typing-extensions` is a third-party module, but typeshed, and thus type checkers
+[^extensions]: `typing-extensions` is a third-party module, but typeshed, and thus type checkers
     also, treat it as part of the standard library.